+The Color Range option found in the Gradient masking tools can be controlled from the Mask Options section of the pane.
+When you add a gradient mask and click on the Color Range option in the Tool Options bar, the color chosen is sampled from the center of the gradient control, but you can open the Mask Options pane and sample a different color using the eyedropper.
+Note that if you do this, and move the masking bug, it will resample using the color from the center of the bug.
 The Color Range option found in the Masking Bug's Tool Options bar can be controlled from the Mask Options section of the pane.
 When you add a gradient mask and click on the Color Range option in the Tool Options bar, the color chosen is sampled from the center of the gradient control, but you can open the Mask Options pane and sample a different color using the eyedropper.
 Note that if you do this, and move the masking bug, it will resample using the color from the center of the bug.